liamti5/European-Inflation-Dynamics-UZH/README.md

 `docker run -it -v "$(pwd):/workdir" texlive/texlive /bin/bash`

-To compile the .tex files, run the pdflatex command:
+To compile the .tex files, run the pdflatex command in the directory where the .tex file is situated.:

 `pdflatex report.tex`